waveform80/pibootctl/docs/show.rst

     | i2c.enabled |          | off    |
     +-------------+----------+--------+

-For developers wishing to build on top of pictl, options are provided to produce the output in JSON (:option:`--json`), YAML (:option:`--yaml`), and shell-friendly (:option:`--shell`).
+For developers wishing to build on top of pibootctl, options are provided to produce the output in JSON (:option:`--json`), YAML (:option:`--yaml`), and shell-friendly (:option:`--shell`).
 These combine with all aforementioned options as expected:

 .. code-block:: console

-    $ pictl show --json --all 720p i2c.*
+    $ pibootctl show --json --all 720p i2c.*
     {"i2c.baud": 100000, "i2c.enabled": false}